f5devcentral/f5-agility_GCP_Terraform_ATC/foundations/README.md

 Verify the project quota levels in the console --> IAM & Admin --> Quotas

-For students who show up without google accounts already established before the course, identify them and place them in a breakout room with a lab assistant to add them to the listOfNames variable while the MC and presenter do their tasks.
-Students should check that they can get to [Google cloud console](https://console.cloud.google.com/iam-admin/quotas/qirs?project=f5-gcs-4261-sales-agility2022)
-**Update the link for the project ID in use**

 Within the TF Cloud workspace, make sure that in the settings it is configured to use the foundations directory as the Working Directory.

 For information on how to use TF Cloud with Google and how to get your credentials into TF CLoud as a variable, [start here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started)